xzwbsz/DGFormer/README.md

 # DGFormer
-The source code of the SOTA Dynamic Graph Reformer model for weather station prediction.
+The source code of the SOTA Dynamic Graph Reformer (DGFormer) model for weather station prediction.

-# DCPGRN
-Dynamic Climate Pattern Graph Recurrent Network (DCPGRN) for meteorological forecasting This is a official pyTorch implementation of DCPGRN
+DGFormer is the update of Dynamic Climate Pattern Graph Recurrent Network (DCPGRN) for meteorological forecasting This is a official pyTorch implementation of DGFormer

 ![image](https://user-images.githubusercontent.com/44642002/236671358-363ebabf-0477-4258-97b8-39fd6904a005.png)